 Am I guaranteed a good grade if I come to the Writing Center?

 Tutors don’t grade your papers.
 They will discuss your work but won’t speculate on what grade it may receive.

 How often may I come to the Writing Center?

 You may drop in and wait for a tutor as many times as you like.
-But we can only allow up to two one-hour appointments a week.
+But we can only allow up to three one-hour appointments a week.